uclaacm/acmcloud-aws-w24/Week_7/README.md

 ## Connecting to API Gateway from React

+Now that we've got our backend up and running, you'll have to make the following changes to get the site running.

+1. Click the API name on the left panel of the API Gateway page and copy the link under **invoke URL**
+2. Update the `API_ENDPOINT` variable in the `src/profiles.js` file with the copied link
+3. Navigate to the CORS page for the API endpoint and click **Configure**
+4. Under the **Access-Control-Allow-Origin**, **Access-Control-Allow-Headers**, and **Access-Control-Allow-Methods** fields, type an astrix (*) and click **Add**
+5. Scroll to the bottom and click **Save**
+6. Finally, run `npm install` and `npm run dev` in the `Week_7` directory.
+This should run the site locally and allow you to connect to your database

-Now that we've got our backend up and running, let's look at the changes made to connect to it from our react site.
+From last time, let's look at the changes made to connect to it from our react site.

 * `src/profiles.js` - this file has been modified to contain a series of calls to the API
 * `src/pages/Login.jsx`, `src/pages/Signup.jsx` - these files call a new function in the `profile.js` file to attempt to login/signup